Fox Spirit Matchmaker: Animated plot

 On a rainy night, Dongfang Huaizhu(东方淮竹) and her younger sister Dongfang Qinlan(东方秦兰) lived at a small hotel.
-Unfortunately, this hotel was attacked by some bad spirits and Qinlan was caught away.
-When Huaizhu woke up from a coma, She met a young man with a mask.
+Unfortunately, this hotel was attacked by some bad spirits and Qinlan was stolen.
+When Huaizhu woke up from a coma, she met a young man with a mask.
 This young man knew that she came from Dongfang family and could use Chunzhi Yangyan.
 He used his sword to cut a trace of her hair and prepared to save some people who were caught to do hard work.
 Huaizhu wanted to follow him and he permitted.
 They arrived at a spirits' construction site, saved Qinlan and other people.
 But soon they met the emperor of Nanguo, Huandu Qingtian.
 The young man and his friends who also wore a mask, fought against the emperor and ran away smoothly.
 After that, a student of Shenhuo Mansion, Jin Renfeng came and prevented the young man from approaching Huaizhu and Qinlan.
-When he knew the man had ever saved these two girls, He just apologized but warned him not to approach them.
+When he knew the man had ever saved these two girls, he just apologized but warned him not to approach them.
 However, after experiencing these events, Huaizhu and the young man started feeling good to each other.
 They often dated at a bamboo pavilion by the stream and took a boat together.
 But Huaizhu thought his mask was ugly so she made a new one by herself.
 Huaizhu often took her bamboo flute but she didn't know how to sing.
 The young man didn't mind that and soon he said he would left for a long time.
 The young man gave his scabbard to her and went away.
 However, Jin Renfeng did eager to get real Chunzhi Yangyan.
 He cheated a young leech spirit and she told him how to change blood.
 So Jin secretly went into the host of Shenhuo Mansion's house and changed his blood with the host's blood.
 Jin got strong power and could use Chunzhi Yangyan.
 When Huaizhu knew the event, she asked Qinlan to run away and never came back to meet her.